NicoHood/SecureLoader/Readme.md

 This way the nonce can be changed at any time if an unauthorized people sees the FID Hash.
 The firmware will display the FID Hash and the **user needs to verify it**.

+The advantage is that the firmware has access to the special hardware such as display and smartcard and makes it easier for the user to control.
+The authentication mechanism is not described here and part of the firmware.
+If the firmware is not trusted, you can use the bootloader again to verify the bootloader and the firmware integrity.
+This needs to be done explicit when the user runs the bootloader in its recovery mode.

-**The security also relies on the firmware, not only the bootloader!**
+**Conclusion: The security also relies on the firmware, not only the bootloader!**

 ### Fuse Settings